Counselling Psychologists

 Education Credentials:

-- Finishing Bachelor of Arts (Hons.) in psychology with a minor in sociology (University of Alberta)
+• Bachelor of Arts (Hons.) in Psychology (University of Alberta)

 Philosophy:

-I have a passion for mental health and psychology.
-My goal is to be a registered psychologist because I love connecting with people and offering a safe space for anyone.
-My own experiences have led me towards a career in psychology.
-I want to use my own experiences and education to help others heal and grow.
+I love being someone people can turn to when they need support, and my goal is to be a registered psychologist.
+I love connecting with people and offering a safe space for anyone.
+My own experiences have also led me towards a career in psychology and I want to use these experiences and education to help others heal and grow.

 Fun Fact:

-In my free time, I love reading!
+In my free time, I love reading and hanging out with my puppy, Presley!
 My nose is usually stuck in a book and I love adding my collection.
-I also love running and hiking!
+If I’m not reading, I’m probably on a walk with my pup.

 Administrative Assistant